Halloween—fun for children and adults. I decorate for the holiday and hold annual Halloween parties.

 Most of these ideas can be used to turn your home into a mini-haunted house or transform one room into a terrifying experience.
 You could even set up a porch to scare the heck out of the trick-or-treaters.

-Scary Rooms and Scenarios to Design for Your Haunted House
+Scary Rooms and Themes for Designing Your Haunted House

 - Autopsy room

 - Graveyard or tomb

 - Operation room or medical experimentation chamber

 - Murder scene or chamber